HOME Back

 Towering at 90 meters tall, Hotokegaura is a group of green-blue and white rock formations that stretch across two kilometers of the west coast of the Shimokita Peninsula at the very top of Japan's main island of Honshu.

-Though a designated Place of Scenic Beauty and a National Monument, Hotokegaura is not easily accessible.
+Though a designated Place of Scenic Beauty and National Monument, Hotokegaura is not easily accessible.
+Sightseeing boats from nearby Sai Village can take you all the way to the coast on which the rock formations stand.
 If arriving by car, the hike from the nearest parking lot is a challenge and only recommended for experienced hikers.
-Instead, take a trip to the nearby Sai Village, where sightseeing boats can take you all the way to the coast on which the rock formations stand.

 How to get there